-Additionally, as a strategy for improvement, Cyril Jackson SC has a robust set of review, reflect and plan tools in place to set the conditions for effective teaching and learning programs.
-These are portrayed in the model below.
+Additionally, as a strategy for improvement, Cyril Jackson SC has a robust set of review, reflect, plan and do tools in place to set the conditions for effective teaching and learning programs.
+These are represented in the model below.

 Pedagogical Framework